-In the world of enterprise software, Release Management is a crucial process that ensures the successful planning, execution, and monitoring of software releases.
-As the name suggests, Release Managers are responsible for coordinating various stakeholders, including developers, testers, operations staff, and end–users, to achieve the desired business objectives.
+In the world of enterprise software, release management is a crucial process that ensures the successful planning, execution, and monitoring of software releases.
+As the name suggests, release managers are responsible for coordinating various stakeholders, including developers, testers, operations staff, and end–users, to achieve the desired business objectives.
 This discipline is a vital component of software development and IT operations, providing a comprehensive overview of the software release process.

-In this post we break it down from the perspective of the two main methods i.e. classical ERM (Enterprise Release Management), and SAFe (Scaled Agile Framework).
+In this post we break it down from the perspective of the two main methods i.e. classical ERM (enterprise release management), and SAFe (Scaled Agile Framework).

-Why Release Management
+Why Release Management?

-The Release Management Process is essential for ensuring a frictionless systems development life cycle, agile development, and ensuring the software is released in a controlled and safe manner.
+The release management process is essential for ensuring a frictionless systems development life cycle, agile development, and ensuring the software is released in a controlled and safe manner.
 Without a formalized release management process, it’s easy to introduce new bugs into the system or to deploy applications before they are ready.

 The Two Release Management Methods